emanueledepaola/snake-autoplay/README.md

 ## GitHub Codespace setup

-This is the quickest way to spin up a lightweight dev environment (in the cloud) without the need of installing anything at all on your personal computer, althougth sacrifying to some extent the available resources and control, over the environment itself.
+This is the quickest way to spin up a lightweight dev environment (in the cloud), without having to install anything on your personal computer, althougth sacrifying to some extent full access to resources and the overall control, over this environment.

 Once logged-in on [GitHub](https://github.com/), navigate to the repo [andreagalle/snake-autoplay](https://github.com/andreagalle/snake-autoplay) and click on the `Use this template > Open in a codespace` button